freerange/pair-programming-presentation/presentation.md

 ![fit](xp-mutually-supporting-practices-with-pairing-highlighted.png)

 ^
-- It's not important to understand everything that's going on in this diagram, but it is important to note that Pair Programming is at the centre of the XP practices.
+- It's not important to understand everything that's going on in this diagram, but it is important to note that Pair Programming is at the centre of the XP process.

 ---